dfinity/motoko/design/IDL.md

 -----------------------------
 <datatype> <: opt <datatype'>
 ```
-The premise means that the rule does not apply when the constituent type is itself `null` or an option.
+The premise means that the rule does not apply when the constituent type is itself `null`, an option or `reserved`.
 That restriction is necessary so that there is no ambiguity.
-For example, there would be two ways to interpret `null` when going from `opt nat` to `opt opt nat`, either as `null` or as `?null`.
+For example, otherwise there would be two ways to interpret `null` when going from `opt nat` to `opt opt nat`, either as `null` or as `?null`.

 Q: The negated nature of this premise isn't really compatible with parametric polymorphism.
 Is that a problem?
 We could always introduce a supertype of all non-nullable types and rephrase it with that.